 Assembling the monitor is pretty straightforward.
 Attaching the neck to the base stand is easy and doesn’t require any screws.
 Attaching the neck to the monitor, however, requires you to remove the already bolted screws and use the same screws to tightly attach the stand.
 Once done, it’s ready to go.

 There’s really nothing much else to highlight on this monitor other than its ultrawide goodness.
-Also, out of the box, the color reproduction and accuracy is superb.
+Also, out of the box, the color reproduction and accuracy are superb.
 Which is expected from an IPS panel.
 It’s pretty nifty to look at and the design is so sleek to have as one of your monitors.

 Performance – BEZEL 25X2710X Ultrawide Monitor